LajosPolya/aws-cdk-templates/deploy-api-gateway-http-api-nlb-integration/README.md

 `curl <api_url>/nlb`

+> [!NOTE]
-> **Warning** After the deployment completes the NLB may take a few extra minutes to come online.
+> After the deployment completes the NLB may take a few extra minutes to come online.

 ### Browser :surfer: